aws-samples/aws-online-data-migration-workshop/datasync/README.md

 1. Using the Chrome icon on the Windows EC2 instance desktop, log into your AWS Account using Chrome and perform the following tasks to update the IAM role we are using for the Windows server EC2 instance

-    -   From the Chrome session, in the AWS console, at the top of the screen, click Services and type & select **IAM**
+    -   Using a Chrome session log into the AWS console.
+From the top search bar of the AWS console, type and select **IAM**
     -   Select **Roles** from the left hand pane
     -   In the search field enter **WindowsInstanceRole**, and click on the name that it returns
     -   In the Permissions tab on the next screen, click on the **Attach policies** blue button